tweag/python-monorepo-example/2017-06-27-streaming-libraries.md

 headLineStream :: Monad m => ByteString m r -> ByteString m ()
 headLineStream = SB.unlines .
 Streaming.takes 1 .
 SB.lines
 ```

 This function transforms an effectful bytestring.
 It might not reside
 fully in memory, but it may be produced in chunks as the bytestring is
 consumed.
 In contrast to lazy `ByteString`s, the effectful bytestring
-produces the chunks through the monad `m` rather than through lazy
+produces the chunks in the monad `m` rather than through lazy
 evaluation.
 Thus the type makes explicit that some computation happens
 as the bytestring is consumed, and it becomes possible to reason about
 the order in which resources are acquired, used, and released in terms